Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Benchmark Construction

 \subsection{Negative Sampling Strategy}

 To construct negative samples and enhance the discriminative capability of the framework, we design a hybrid negative sampling strategy that combines hard negatives and random negatives.
-Specifically, for each positive sentence–code pair, we generate negative samples from two sources: \begin{enumerate}[1.] \item \textbf{In-repository hard negatives}: Functions from the same repository that are semantically related but inconsistent with the sentence.
-In practice, functions ranked Top-5 to Top-10 during retrieval often exhibit high semantic similarity but do not implement the described functionality. \item \textbf{Cross-repository random negatives}: Functions randomly sampled from different repositories and paired with the sentence.
-These samples are introduced to reflect real-world scenarios in bioinformatics, where code reuse or adaptation across similar projects may occur, potentially leading to misleading semantic similarity and affecting reliability. \end{enumerate}
+For each positive sentence–code pair, negative samples are generated from two sources: \begin{itemize} \item \textbf{Intra-project hard negatives}: Functions from the same project that are semantically related but inconsistent with the sentence (e.g., functions ranked from Top-5 to Top-10 in cosine similarity retrieval).
+These samples exhibit high semantic similarity but do not implement the described functionality, thereby improving the model’s ability to distinguish fine-grained semantic differences. \item \textbf{Cross-project random negatives}: Functions randomly sampled from other projects and paired with the sentence.
+This strategy simulates cross-project semantic noise and increases the diversity and realism of the data distribution. \end{itemize}

-For each sentence, we construct two hard negatives and three random negatives to enhance both diversity and realism of the dataset.
-Compared to random negatives, hard negatives are more challenging and prevent the model from relying on superficial cues such as keyword overlap, thereby improving its ability to capture deep semantic consistency.
+For each sentence, we construct two hard negatives and three random negatives.
+Compared to random negatives, hard negatives are more challenging and prevent the model from relying on superficial lexical cues, thereby improving its ability to capture deeper semantic consistency.